kartonfarkas/api_docs/source/suite/contacts/contact_create.rst

 Notes:

 * If the key_id is omitted, the key field ID value defaults to using ID 3 (email).
-* Multi-choice values must be included as an array, even if there is only one choice ID.
+* Multi-choice values must be included as an array, even if there is only one choice ID (see :doc:`../../suite/contacts/contact_field_choice_list`).
 Empty arrays are not allowed.

 Request Example
 ---------------